kshedden/numpy_workshop/numpy_basics.md

 same axis in the other array.

 Now we return to the centering of columns.
-If x has shape (m, n), x.mean(0) has shape (n,).
+If x has shape (m, n), then x.mean(0) has shape (n,).
 Following the broadcasting rules above, arrays of shape (m, n) and (n,) can be broadcasted.
 The effect of this is that the values in x.mean(0) are subtracted from each row of x, centering the data by columns.

-When centering columns as shown above, we centered the data by subtracting x.mean(1)[:, None] from x.
-The shape of x.mean(1) is (m,) but this is not broadcastable with (m, n) (they do not agree in the training dimensions).
-The trick here is to add an axis of extent 1: x.mean(1)[:, None] has shape (m, 1).
-The axis with length 1 is expanded to length n by replicating the values along the second dimension.
+When centering rows as shown above, we centered the data by subtracting x.mean(1)[:, None] from x.
+The shape of x.mean(1) is (m,) but this is not broadcastable with an array of shape (m, n) (the two shapes do not agree in their trailing dimensions).
+The trick here is to add an axis of extent 1 using a "None" indexer: x.mean(1)[:, None] has shape (m, 1).
+The axis with length 1 is then expanded to length n by replicating the values along the newly-created second dimension.

 ## Pointwise functions